 6. Hike the Path of the Gods

 If you like trekking, the Way of the Gods is a must-see attraction.
 This hiking path provides breathtaking views of the sea and adjacent hills.
 The route is 7.8 kilometers long and takes 3–4 hours to complete.
 The path is not difficult, so wear comfortable shoes and bring lots of drinks and sunscreen.
 The walk begins in Bomerano, a little town just outside Positano.
 It then rises into the highlands and traverses a crest with breathtaking views of the Amalfi Coast.
 The walk concludes in Nocelle, a little town above Positano.

-7. Enjoy Local Food and Wine
+Check this activity: 7.
+Enjoy Local Food and Wine

 Positano is famous for its delectable local cuisine, which includes fresh fish, handmade pasta, and vegetables produced locally.
 Positano has various restaurants that provide typical Italian foods as well as local delicacies like lemon risotto and fish stew.
 Don’t miss out on the local wine, which is created from grapes cultivated on neighboring slopes.
 La Tagliata, one of Positano’s top restaurants, serves a set menu of classic Italian meals.
 The restaurant is situated in the hills above Positano and provides breathtaking views of the town and the sea.
 Da Vincenzo, which is situated on the shore and serves fresh fish and handmade pasta, is another excellent option.